edorejel/edorejel/README.md

 Books coming soon!

 # Develop in C++
-Recreate these ocean waves, using DirectX (or OpenGL): [https://youtu.be/Xtf4seUACG8?si=gVMzl8hykiA2YD48](https://youtu.be/Xtf4seUACG8?si=gVMzl8hykiA2YD48).
+Recreate the ocean waves program shown in the picture below using DirectX (or OpenGL): [https://youtu.be/Xtf4seUACG8?si=gVMzl8hykiA2YD48](https://youtu.be/Xtf4seUACG8?si=gVMzl8hykiA2YD48).
 You can also use Unity for your ocean waves program.
 It is free and comes with Microsoft Visual Studio, but DirectX and OpenGL is a personal favorites.
 The wave program will require a lot of math, and all major computer science concepts.